somof/CarND-LaneLines-P1-work/writeup_P1.md

 [Gplane]: ./figure/G.png "G-plane image"
 [Bplane]: ./figure/B.png "B-plane image"
 [RGplane]: ./figure/RG.png "RG avarage image"
+[RGBplane]: ./figure/RGB.png "RG avarage image"
+[CannyEdges]: ./figure/edges.png "Canny Edge image"
+[Hough]: ./figure/hough_line_image.png "Hough-transformation image"
+[MaskedEdge]: ./figure/masked_edges.png "Masked edges image"
+[PredictedLines]: ./figure/predicted_line.png "Predicted lines"
+[PredictedLinesImage]: ./figure/predicted_line_image.png "Predicted lines image"

 ## Reflection

 ### 1. Concept

-Concept is Stability.
-Generally, output of edge-detection is very noisy, in spite of Lane-Detection for Automounous-Driving is based on it.

-So I
-追記

-2-Phase
-1. careful selection of edge-candidates
-2. predict lines from them
+Generally edge-detection images are very noisy, consequently Hough-transformation with them have instability.
+My aim is improving the stability of line-detection with them.

 ### 2. Description of my pipeline

-My pipeline consisted of 5 steps.
+My pipeline consisted of 6 steps.

-Step0: Scope of line-detection
+#### Step1: normalize image size

+Image size are different for every target video images.
+As the first step, this pipeline unifies image-size as 1000x500.

+#### Step2: grayscale

+Target lines to detect are colored with White or Yellow in images.

+Blue-plane doesn't affect the line-detection algorithm.
+So grayscale is made from average of Red-plane and Green-plane.

+![(R+G)/2 image][RGplane]
+![COLOR_RGB2GRAY][RGBplane]

+### Step3: edge detection

+Similar to lessons, edge images are detected Canny-algorithm after bluring.

+![CannyEdges][CannyEdges]

+### Step4: Mask

+Left and right side masks are defined each other for post Linear-Regression step.

+Mask shapes are defined as pentagon based on positions where lines appear in 3 video images.

 ![scope in image][scope]

-左右に分ける
-Hough変換も、ここから分ける

-Step1: create GrayScale and normalize size

-R or (R+G)/2

-実際のところ、
-このpipelineは cv2.COLOR_RGB2GRAY でも良く動作する

-Step2: Edge Detection and Mask

-adapt
-Gaussian_Blur and Canny-Edge detection as lesson

-Step3: Mask
-with Scope

-Step4: Hough-transformation

-adapt Hough-transformation with masked edge

-For post Linear-Regression process, detected lines are filtered again via with their angle

-Output remaining edge-candidates as two list of points

-Step5: Linear regression
-Predict two lines from the list of points with RANSAC algorithm.

-Almost all of dashed-line would be identified as a solid-line.

-step6: Infinite Impulse Response filter

-Fill missing line-detections with previous line-detection's output.

-Step7: Overlay image

-RGB

-コンセプト
-確実な候補を残す
-欠けた部分を補間する

-Experimental Rule for line detection
-- 白線は白か黄色 -> GrayScaleには RとGのみ使う
-- 正常な運転の最中は、白線があるべき位置はおよそ決まる -> マスク領域でフィルタする
-- 正常な運転の最中は、白線の画面上の取りうる角度には範囲がある -> Hough変換で検出した線分をフィルタする

-Experimental Rule for solid-line detection prediction
-かいき
-revolution/recurrence/recursio
-logistic
-ゆるい曲線
-自車の移動や他車で隠される以外の理由で、白線が突然消えたりしない
-突然

-まず、検証用の画像を用意
-課題のビデオ3種類から、0.5秒おきに、静止画を抽出

-画像大きさが異なるので、
-処理を解こす前に、大きさを正規化しておく

-黄色と白の車線なので
-RGのみでGRAY化

-前方の遠くのエッジが安定しないので除外

-確実なエッジを残す

-認識結果の数が減って、データの無い区間や時間が出来る分は
-時間方向の補完で解決する

-![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

-青い車線

-空想区間が

-交差点では使えない

-### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.
+![MaskedEdgeImage]][MaskedEdge]

+### Step5: Hough-transformation

+Hough-transformation is executed twice for left and right line.

+![HoughImage]][Hough]

+### Step6: 2nd line-prediction

+To replace Hough-transformation results with two solid lines, this step breaks up lines into points and predicts a line again.

+In this step, RANSAC algorithm, has a strong stability toward noisy input, is applied to line-prediction.

+And plus, a IIR filter interpolates missing frame.
+This IIR also reinforce stability of the result of the line-prediction.

+![PredictedLines]][PredictedLines]
+![PredictedLinesImage]][PredictedLinesImage]

+## 2. Identify potential shortcomings with your current pipeline

+### line color issue

+This pipeline assume lines to detect are colored White or Yellow, so in some country that uses blue lane-lines, it would not work well.

+### heuristic filter issue

+This pipeline uses some heuristic rule and filled many parameters, determined from only 3 videos.

+The parameters require to tune every time for new input video.

+### stabilizing method

+This pipeline depends on some mathematical interpolation.

+They can cause troubles under unexpected situations like crossover points, occlusions or sharp curves.

+## 3. Suggest possible improvements to your pipeline

+A possible improvement would be to add free space detection method.

+Line detection would be naive because edge points information may be few and noisy.
+Area sensing would be helpfull as its robustness.

+Another potential improvement could be to complete shape model of lane-line.

+At this challenge lane-line was assumed as solid-line, but actually they have some curvature factors.
+Exact line shape model would make line prediction method easy and precisive.

 ---